kingsofwartools/listbuilder/README.md

 I plan to maintain this codebase in terms of changes and additions to the ruleset, fixing bugs, etc, but am not planning on adding any more functionality to it.
 I would very much welcome people contributing to the app by forking and submitting PRs - this is intended as a community project to help people play the game we know and love!

 Todo:
-- multiples of the same unit for armies of 1000/1500/2000pts etc.
+- only one of each unit for allies